nicolashernandez/PyRATA/docs/user-guide.rst

 In command line
 --------------

-PyRATA comes with a script which allow to test the API and plots pretty graphs of NFAs.
+PyRATA comes with a script, ``pyrata_re.py``, which allow to test the API and plots pretty graphs of NFAs.
 In v0.4 it is an alpha code.
 It is provided "as is"...
+Set your ``PATH`` environment variable consequently or run it from its install directory.

 Takes at least two parameters: the pattern to search and the data to process.